NickGrunert/master-thesis/modules/02_algorithm.typ

     In the first row, an example is illustrated which shows a flawless surface, which is identified as such by the algorithm.
     The three calculated scores are 98%, 97%, and 96%, respectively, for x, y, and magnitude direction.
     In all three directions, there is a single plateau that extends across the majority of the surface.
-    It is important to acknowledge that the graphs are not normalized, which results in an apparent unevenness that does not accurately reflect the underlying data.
+    It is important to acknowledge that the graphs are not normalised, which results in an apparent unevenness that does not accurately reflect the underlying data.
     The values ranging from 80 to 100 are regarded as sufficiently proximate to be classified as a single, cohesive plateau.

     The second example row illustrates a surface that persists of two merged surfaces, which the algorithm detects in the x and magnitude directions.